RedhawkSDR/redhawksdr.github.io/content/manual/ide/editors-and-views/softpkg-editor.md

   - **Generate All Implementations** Button: This button is used to generate the code implementation of the SPD file.
 The generated code is based on the code generator template that was chosen during the **New Project Wizard** and the content found within the SPD, PRF, and SCD files.
     {{% notice note %}}
-The code generators are not exhaustive.
-There are edge case port types that may not compile.
+Code generation is not exhaustive, and custom port types may not compile.
     {{% /notice%}}
   - **New Control Panel** Button: This button is used to generate a new control panel.